 It’s heavy.
 It’s very heavy.
 Right at 61lbs, it’s a lot to move around.
 I highly recommend that people get something like a furniture dolly to rest the AC200P on and make it easier to move around.
 That’s of course if it is staying on the same level/floor and not going up or downstairs.
 Otherwise, you’ll just have to carry it.

 As much as the screen is its x-factor it’s also one of its weaknesses.
 When I first opened up my Bluetti AC200P I immediately started charging it from the wall so I could start testing and playing with it.
 The wall charger would not charge the system at all!

 I turned it off and on again multiple times.
 I eventually changed the charge mode from car to solar and for some reason that allowed the wall charger to work.
 It’s a completely different plug being used to charge from so I don’t know how that affected it at all, but for some reason, it started working after that.

 But what I found while turning the system off and on again was that the screen was changing what it said the battery percentage was at.
 When I first turned it on it was around 30% full.
 Then every time I turned it off and back on again, it would increase the percentage by 5%.
 I did that enough times that it said it was 100% full when the charger still wasn’t even working on it.

 Either there is an issue with the shunt in the system or the screen got uncalibrated or something along those lines.

-Good sized inverter continuous output.
+Good-sized inverter continuous output.

-Good amount of solar input.
+A good amount of solar input.

-High number of lifecycles.
+A high number of lifecycles.